mdrdavid/toDoApplication/ReadME.md

 ## To Do Application
 ### Introduction
-This is a full stack Todo List Application that  enables the users to keep track of their activities;
+This is a full stack Todo List React Application that  enables the users to keep track of their activities;
-The user can create a todo item, update  the item, compete a todo item and also delele a todo item using the buttons provided in the UI
+The user can create a todo item in the list, update  the todo item, compete a todo item and also delele a todo item using the buttons provided in the UI
 ### Technologies used in the project include:
 ##### For Backend;
 Nodejs, Express, mongoose, mongodb, jwt, bcrypt, dotenv, cookie-parser
 ##### For Fronend;
 Reactjs, react-router-dom, axios, css
-### Data base managemnet tool: MongoDB
-## Setup
+### Setup
-To run this project, clone it locally to your local machine using git clone command followed by the url ripository: git@github.com:mdrdavid/toDoApplication.git
+To run this project, clone it locally to your local machine using git clone command followed by the url ripository: git@github.com:mdrdavid/toDoApplication.git;
-Make sure that you run the server and the client side in order to be able to perform operations
+Make sure that you run the server and the client side in order to be able to perform operations;
+The User will be required to signin or signup if doesn't have account already;
+with successful signin, the user will be redirected to the todo page where he/she can create todo list;
 ##### To run the sever;
-Cd server folder;
+Cd to server folder;
 run npm install at the terminal to install the necessary dependencies;
-and then run npm run start or just npm start; the server runs at port 5000
+and then run npm run start or just npm start to start the server; the server runs on port 5000

 ##### To run the client;
 Cd to client folder;